 The Growing Place provides high quality care and education for infant, toddler, preschool, kindergarten, and school age children in Monroe County.
-Our programs include age specific-curriculum for infants and toddlers, preschoolers, kindergartners, and school age children.
-Our programs are available at both our Kresgeville or Brodheadsville locations.
+Our programs include age specific-curriculum for iinfant through school age, and are available at all three locations.

 Our qualified, caring professionals are committed to supporting the social and emotional development of young children through a developmentally appropriate curriculum aligned with the PA Early Learning Standards.
-We are committed to aiding the social and mental development of young children while providing parents with compassionate and reliable child care services.
+We are committed to celebrating each stage of child development while providing parents with compassionate and reliable child care services.

 This program is dedicated to working families of infants through school age.
 Children may attend full or part-time depending on the needs of the family.
 Age-appropriate educational components are built into each day’s schedule.

 Our Working Parent Preschoolers receive the same high-quality curriculum as in our Preschool classrooms, delivered within a full day.
 We celebrate each exciting stage of preschool development while fostering problem-solving and critical social and emotional skills.
 This program enriches kindergarten readiness through a variety of stimulating activities built around language and literacy, science, math, creative art, and social studies.

 Our infants and toddlers aged eight weeks to three years are cared for in a homelike environment, where children learn through active play and hands-on experience.
 The curriculum incorporates age-appropriate stories, music and movement, art projects, and activities in our daily routine.
 These activities are connected to the Early Learning Standards as well as to individual child assessments and goals.